 Competitors addressing the digital design and document management segments include Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL), Oracle (NYSE:ORCL), salesforce.com (NYSE:CRM), SAP (NYSE:SAP), and DocuSign (NASDAQ:DOCU).

-This quarter, Adobe's quarterly revenue was once again up a very solid 22% year on year.
-On top of that, revenue increased $100 million quarter on quarter, a strong improvement on the $70 million decrease in Q2 2021, and a sign of acceleration of growth, which is very nice to see indeed.
+This quarter, Adobe's quarterly revenue was once again up a very solid 20% year on year.
+On top of that, revenue increased $175 million quarter on quarter, a very strong improvement on the $100 million increase in Q3 2021, which shows re-acceleration of growth, and is great to see.

-Analysts covering the company are expecting the revenues to grow 14.6% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 14.7% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Adobe's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 88.1% in Q3.
+Adobe's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 87.6% in Q4.

-Sporting a market capitalization of $305 billion, more than $6.16 billion in cash and with positive free cash flow over the last twelve months, we're confident that Adobe has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $292 billion, more than $5.79 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 Is Now The Time?

 When considering Adobe, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There are a number of reasons why we think Adobe is a great business.
-Its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
+We think Adobe is a good business.
+However, its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
 But on a positive note, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.